gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 You errors are returning 500 Internal Server error, downstream services are not able to determine reason for the error.
 {{% /notice %}}

-Use `@RestController` to return custom error responses.
+Use `@RestControllerAdvice` to return custom error responses.
 If you have generic exception then use `@Order` to determine which exception gets returned first in a nested exception.

 To get more details in the error response enable these